thomasmarano/CV/README.md

 ## Thomas Marano

-After spending two years working first as a Financial Analyst and then as a Salesperson in the USA, I decided to apply my problem-solving skills to creating things.
+Even though I studied History at university, I have always preferred maths and sciences.
+Following this, after spending two years working first as a Financial Analyst and then as a Salesperson in the USA, I decided to apply my problem-solving skills to creating things.
 I learnt to code at Makers Academy and am looking to continue my learning in a collaborative start-up environment.

 ## Skills

-#### This Skill
+#### Analysis

-Will add to this section once I have more skills to showcase from the course
+As per the instructions, will add to this section when I have more to showcase my skills

 ## Education